th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-operator.md

 ## Configuration

-Settings for **infra-operator** should be defined in the `infraOperator` section of values file, which is applied during **th2-infra** installation to the Kubernetes cluster.
+Settings for **infra-operator** should be defined in the `infraOperator` section of the values file.
+They will be applied during deployment of **th2-infra** into the Kubernetes cluster.

-All possible parameters with descriptions are provided below:
+All possible parameters with the descriptions are provided below:

 ```yaml
 # infra-operator.yml